 Tim Engel's practice focuses on energy, antitrust and complex commercial litigation.
 He is a partner in King & Spalding’s Business Litigation and Energy Practice Groups in Washington, D.C.

-Mr. Engel is Co-Chair (2014 and 2015) of the Institute for Energy Law’s Annual Energy Litigation Conference in Houston, Texas.
+Mr. Engel was Co-Chair (2014 and 2015) of the Institute for Energy Law’s Annual Energy Litigation Conference in Houston, Texas.

 Mr. Engel received his B.A. in Economics from Georgetown University and his J.D., magna cum laude, Order of the Coif, from Syracuse University.

 - Flaring Litigation in North Dakota is Capped, Energy Law Exchange (June 2014).

 - As Coal Exports Hit Record Highs, Interior Inspector General Questions Lease Valuations, Lexology, J.D.
 Supra (July 2013)

 - A Decade’s Worth of Coal Sales to be Scrutinized by Interior, Senate, Lexology, J.D.
 Supra (March 2013)

 - Oil, Gas, and Mining Companies Encouraged to Submit Nominations by August 27 for U.S. extractive Industry Transparency Initiative Advisory Committee, Lexology (August 2012)

 - Courts Reject Post-Deepwater Horizon Environmental Challenges, Energy Newsletter (June 2012)

 - Oil & Gas Royalties: ONRR seeks to employ Dodd-Frank's oil, gas and minerals payment disclosure provision to ‘cross-check’ royalty, rent, and bonus payments, Lexology, J.D.
 Supra (September 2011)